The Complete Guide to Memorial Services

 Planning a memorial service can often seem complicated, especially when trying to plan one in the midst of your grief.
-To help you, we’ve created this simple Guide to Memorial Services.
-Here you’ll find everything you need to get started and to navigate the decision making that comes with this life changing experience.
-Read on >
+To help you, we’ve created this simple guide.
+Here you’ll find everything you need to get started and navigate the decision-making that comes with this life-changing experience.

 Unlike a wake or funeral service, a memorial service doesn’t take place at the time of the burial or cremation, adding a layer of flexibility to the planning process.
-As a result, memorial services can be hosted days, weeks, months or even a year after the deceased passes.
+As a result, memorial services can be hosted days, weeks, months, or years after the deceased passes.
 However, many families choose to align their memorial service just days after a burial or cremation, adding some additional considerations into the mix:

-With a cremation: Some families who choose cremation also will have a private event to inter the cremated remains in a cemetery or scatter the ashes events.
+- With a cremation: Some families who choose cremation also will have a private event to inter the cremated remains in a cemetery or scatter the ashes events.
 The memorial service typically comes after these more private moments have occurred.
 There are many benefits to hosting a memorial service.
 For those who held a very private event at the cemetery or when scattering, a memorial service enables other friends and loved ones to adequately celebrate the deceased.
 A memorial can help begin healing for many.
-Read our article “15 Things You Can Do with Your Loved One’s Ashes, “which might inspire memorial service ideas.

-Standalone Memorial: Standalone memorial services are quickly increasing in popularity.
+- Standalone Memorial Service: Standalone memorial services are quickly increasing in popularity.
 These services can happen at any time following a death — some families even choose to host multiple services over the years, at key times, such as milestone birthdays.

 Next: Consider Themes

-A recent service for a beloved New Jersey police officer integrated plenty of personal touches: not only were guests greeted with cold glasses of spiked iced tea — his signature summer drink — but the entire group moved to a nearby baseball field for a quick pick up game after the service.
-The invitations and even the obituary itself, had encouraged people to bring gloves, bats and sneakers.
+A service for a beloved New Jersey police officer integrated plenty of personal touches: not only were guests greeted with cold glasses of spiked iced tea — his signature summer drink — but the entire group moved to a nearby baseball field for a quick pick-up game after the service.
+The invitations and even the obituary itself encouraged people to bring gloves, bats, and sneakers.
 And dozens obliged.
 The deceased was a lifelong baseball fan and popular Little League umpire.
 By hitting the field, his family and friends could remember him exactly as he would have wanted — with lots of laughter stretched across nine exciting innings.

 From Here: Choose a Venue

-Based on any themes or preferences — casual vs. traditional, religious vs. secular, small and intimate or large and sprawling— identify potential venues for your memorial service.
-Some families choose to have more private gatherings at home, while others look for a place with great meaning to the deceased: a park, beach or favorite restaurant, for example.
+Based on any themes or preferences — casual vs. traditional, religious vs. secular, small and intimate, or large and sprawling— identify potential venues for your memorial service.
+Some families choose to have more private gatherings at home, while others look for a place with great meaning to the deceased: a park, beach, or favorite restaurant, for example.
 Some families might use a community gathering place, like a VFW hall, or even a hotel.
-If you’ve opted for a religious service, consider a church or other place of worship where specific needs can be accommodated, be they specific catering requests, music or audio visual needs.
+If you’ve opted for a religious service, consider a church or other place of worship where specific needs can be accommodated, be they specific catering requests, or music or audio-visual needs.

-Then, choose decor: Tropical flowers for a travel lover, jerseys for a diehard football fan, bright yellow decorations that reflects a loved one’s cheerful personality — decor can be a great addition to any memorial service, and help set an instant tone for guests.
+Choose Decor: Tropical flowers for a travel lover, jerseys for a diehard football fan, bright yellow decorations that reflect a loved one’s cheerful personality — decor can be a great addition to any memorial service, and help set an instant tone for guests.
 Unlike funeral services, there’s no standard for decor at a memorial.
 While many opt for flowers, others veer towards the personal and creative.
-One family chose a fiesta theme and, with it, everything from bold wall hangings and colorful tablescapes to festive music, margaritas and, even mini piñatas for guests — a definite departure from the traditional funeral experience.
+One family chose a fiesta theme and, with it, everything from bold wall hangings and colorful tablescapes to festive music, margaritas, and, even mini piñatas for guests — a definite departure from the traditional funeral experience.

-If you’ve chosen a religious service and venue, the priest, pastor or other clergy can help organize the flow of your service, including music, readings and other details.
+If you’ve chosen a religious service and venue, the priest, pastor or another clergy can help organize the flow of your service, including music, readings, and other details.
 However, if you opt for something more informal, it’s important to structure the service so people have ample time to connect, engage and reflect.
-Consider who you’ll have speak, if anyone, and how they’ll speak.
+Consider who you’ll have spoken to, if anyone, and how they’ll speak.
 For example,

 - Reading from their favorite author